 RECOMMENDED CHROMATE PRACTICE

 D-1 If the chromate treatment is performed immediately after zinc or zinc-alloy coating, it shall be accomplished by quenching the steel bars in a solution containing at least 0.2 percent by weight of pure sodium dichromate in water or by quench chromating in a minimum of 0.2 percent chromic acid solution.
-The solution shall be at at least 32 °C. The zinc or zinc-alloy coated reinforcing bars shall be immersed in the solution for at least 20 s.
+The solution shall be at least 32 °C. The zinc or zinc-alloy coated reinforcing bars shall be immersed in the solution for at least 20 s.

 D-2 If the zinc or zinc-alloy coated reinforcing bars are at ambient temperature, the chromate treatment shall be the same as specified in D-1 except that 0.5 percent to 1.0 percent concentration of sulphuric acid shall be added as an activator of the chromate solution.
 In this case, there is no temperature requirement for the activated chromate solution.